-Play Pac-Man and Other Retro Video Games at NYC Museums and Family Arcades
+Play Retro Video Games at These Family Arcades

 Chinatown Fair Family Fun Center – Chinatown

 8 Mott Street near Chatham Square

 While this legendary arcade no longer features its famous tic–tac–toe playing chicken, the family-friendly Chinatown Fair remains a real gamer's game spot.
 Games on offer here run the gamut from air hockey to Dance Dance Revolution, Guitar Hero, and way beyond, including the updated classic Space Invaders Frenzy.